Noumanaref/fraud-detection-pipeline/README.md

 ## 🏗️ System Architecture

 The project follows a modern **Medallion Lakehouse** architecture combined with a **Kappa streaming design**, ensuring raw data is safely stored while fast analytics run smoothly.

+Read the full [Comprehensive Technical Documentation](docs/technical_documentation.md) for a deep dive into the architecture and optimizations.